bogdanfinn/tls-client/Readme.md

 You can also use the prebuilt packages in `cffi/dist`

-A NodeJS example on how to load and call the functionality will follow asap.
+A NodeJS example on how to load and call the functionality can be found in `cffi/example_node/index.js`.
+Please be aware that you need to run `npm install` to install the node dependencies.

+Build and tested with nodejs v16.13.2 on MacOS.

 ### Further Information